Dover Court International School: Further developments

 With the growth of the school body during the late 1970s, there was a need to expand the school's infrastructure that it had inherited from the British Armed Forces.
 Since the school was established on a large plot of land, with the main building surrounded by undeveloped field, there was significant space to do so.
 S$2.5 million was spent for the development of these buildings, with the intention of opening up another 240 places at the school.
 This decision was made in light of shortages of school places for expatriate children in the early 1980s, with the possibility left open for further expansion should there be the need.

 The Administration block, the Cooper Hall and the Main Library were built between 1980 and 1981, followed by the Infant Block and Library between 1983 and 1984, and the Centre for Special Education between 1986 and 1987.
 Construction work continued into the 1990s, with the construction of the swimming pool complex in 1996 and refurbishment work.
-The Ernest Alliott Swimming Complex, as the pool complex was dedicated, was officially opened on the 21st of February 1998 in the presence of the school's founder.
+The Ernest Alliott Swimming Complex, as the pool complex was dedicated, was officially opened on 21 February 1998 in the presence of the school's founder.
 The Cooper Hall, where assemblies, concerts and other events are held, was named in memory of the late former principal of Dover Court, Eric Cooper, who died in 1980.

 The campus underwent extensive refurbishment work following its change of ownership in 2014, with further refurbishment of the school's original infrastructure, and the development of new facilities - including the construction a running track, a grass football pitch, basketball and netball courts, a sensory garden, a radio and television recording studio, and several playgrounds.
 In August 2019, a new building for the secondary years was opened to further facilitate the school's expansion beyond preparatory education and into secondary and sixth form.

 In 2022, a new block was opened, containing design technology labs, music, drama and music classrooms for secondary with a new dedicated P.E. building and a pathway 3 building.